Experience an Authentic Bahamian Fish Fry

 This website was a great resource for learning more about the foods of Nassau, most famously their fish fry.
 I was surprised and saddened when I heard from friends that fishfrynassau.com, which I had recommended they check out before visiting Nassau, no longer existed.

 I first tried conch at one of the pastel colored clapboard style buildings where most visitors try their first fish fry.
 I was in Nassau attending a wedding.
 My wife and I were staying at the Atlantis Resort on Paradise Island.
 I just love that place.
 They offer everything you could want or desire in a tropical resort making it a wonderful destination wedding location.
-Even with all the options available for entertaining oneself, including gambling at their casino which is just huge, I admit that I sometimes sneak away to my hotel room for a few hours of playing online at one of my favorite legal US casino websites.
-The quiet coolness of my room allows some just "me" time playing online slots or a variety of poker games.
-My wife teases me about my "addiction" to internet gambling, but I've seen her at the airport during layovers, pulling out her blackberry to play some online slots to fill the time.
 Well, after trying conch the first time in a salad which had a spicy mixture of chopped conch mixed with diced onions, cucumbers, tomatoes, hot peppers in a lime and orange marinade, I have now had conch grilled, fried or cracked conch, conch chowder, and even conch fritters.
 All of which are available at Heritage Village on Arawak Cay.

 Although the site may not look like the original website, I do believe that it does express some of the vibrance which is part of the Nassau experience.